jperrello/Zeroconf-AI/README.md

 Your whole network shares one account instead of everyone getting their own.

 **"What's the VLC extension for?"**
 Ever wanted to ask questions about the movie you're watching?
 Now you can.
-The VLC extension lets you chat with AI while watching media, with full context awareness of what you're viewing.
+Saturn Chat lets you chat with AI while watching media, with full context awareness of what you're viewing.
+Saturn Roast provides entertainment by roasting your media taste with witty AI commentary.
+Both use the same DNS-SD discovery as other Saturn clients.

 **"Can I run ALL the servers?"**
 Absolutely!
 Run one of each, give them different priorities, and let clients pick the best one.
 That's the whole point.